i2p/i2p.www/i2p2www/spec/proposals/125-obep-to-one-of-many-tunnels.rst

 Security Implications
 =====================

+This proposal does not change the amount of information leaked about the OBGW's target Destination or their view of the NetDB:

+- An adversary that controls the OBEP and is scraping LeaseSets from the NetDB can already determine whether a message is being sent to a particular Destination, by searching for the [TunnelId]_ / [RouterIdentity]_ pair.
+At worst, the presence of multiple Leases in the TMDI might make it faster to find a match in the adversary's database.

+- An adversary that is operating a malicious Destination can already gain information about a connecting victim's view of the NetDB, by publishing LeaseSets containing different inbound tunnels to different floodfills, and observing which tunnels the OBGW connects through.
+From their point of view, the OBEP selecting which tunnel to use is functionally identical to the OBGW making the selection.

 The multicast flag leaks the fact that the OBGW is multicasting to the OBEPs.
 This creates a performance vs. privacy trade-off that should be considered when implementing higher-level protocols.
 Being an optional flag, users can make